A Relatively Brief History of The Paper Machete . . .

 The Paper Machete launched in January of 2010 to a packed house at Ricochet’s, marked by an inaugural address from the Machete’s Fairy Godfather, Dave Awl (who had given Piatt his first Chicago performance gig in The Partly Dave Show seven years earlier).
 With each subsequent show, more and more of Piatt’s colleagues from journalism, the arts and other various disciplines took to the microphone.
 The more steam and loyal following the Machete built, the more celebrated and emerging talent jumped at the chance to join the lineup.

 Current Show and Podcast

 The Paper Machete continues to bring a new bill of free citizen’s journalism every week.
-The show regularly features artists from Chicago’s major talent warehouses (iO, The Second City, Blewt!, the Neo-Futurists, the Factory Theater, the House Theatre) and journalism outfits (the Tribune, the Chicago Reader, WBEZ, The Onion A.V.
+The show regularly features artists from Chicago’s major talent warehouses (iO, The Second City, Blewt!, the Neo-Futurists, the Factory Theater, the House Theatre) and journalism outfits (the Tribune, The Chicago Reader, WBEZ, The Onion A.V.
 Club).
-Chi artists now working in New York and LA will often stop by the show on their way through town, and every week selections from the latest show and archives reach thousands via The Paper Machete podcast.
+Chicago artists now working in New York and LA will often stop by the show on their way through town, and every week selections from the latest show and archives reach thousands via The Paper Machete podcast.

 In June 2011 The Chicago Reader named The Paper Machete “Best Comedy Variety Show of 2011.”